You’re planning a trip to Europe.

 Eagle Creek Women’s Travel Backpack

-I have an older version of this pack and I LOVE IT.
+I have an older version of this travel backpack and I LOVE IT.
 I’ve had it for about 10 years now.
 It’s comfortable, durable, and easy to pack and keep organized.
 I’ve had several travel backpacks over the years and because this one is built for a women’s frame, it fits me so much better than anything else (I’m 5′ 5”).
 It comes with a zip-off day pack but I don’t use it very much because I often bring a travel purse or crossbody bag instead.

 Eagle Creek Carry-on Suitcase

-I have an older version of this suitcase and it’s awesome.
+I have an older version of this carry-on suitcase and it’s awesome.
 I’ve used it for years and years and it still looks new.
-I’ve taken this suitcase to four continents, lugged it down cobblestone streets, up many fights of stairs, and stowed it in the overhead compartment on numerous flights with zero problems (on very small planes I gate check it).
-The compartments are well-thought out and easy to pack (I can fit a huge amount of stuff in that suitcase).
+I’ve taken it to four continents, lugged it down cobblestone streets, up many fights of stairs, and stowed it in the overhead compartment on numerous flights with zero problems (on very small planes I gate check it).
+The compartments are well-thought out and easy to pack (I can fit a huge amount of stuff in that little suitcase).
 It hope this suitcase never breaks because I want to use it forever!

-North Face Women’s Recon
+North Face Women’s Recon Daypack

 I have a few different travel wallets that I use, depending on the type and length of my trip.
 One of my favorites is very similar to this one.
 The zipper makes it more secure and I like the option to use it as a clutch.